Our People

 For most of her life April lived in Portland, Oregon.
 Growing up around rivers, forests and mountains instilled in her a life-long love for nature and wildlife.
 She believes that when you love something, you want to care for it.
 Helping children and adults form caring connections with nature through recreation, education and environmental service is the vision she brought to Audubon, resulting in the development of Audubon’s Niños y Naturaleza and Nature in the City programs, which includes the Audubon pollinator garden at Parque Juarez.

 Rodrigo Lopez is passionate about nature, Mexican culture, fine folk art, photography and children’s education.
-He has been a member of the Audubon Board of Directors for nearly 6 years and is especially proud of its Niños y Naturaleza program and work in promoting habitat conservation.
+He has been a member of the Audubon Board of Directors since 2015 and is especially proud of its Niños y Naturaleza program and work in promoting habitat conservation.

 Rodrigo brings many skills and aptitudes to the Audubon board.
 He is the owner of Travelian Tours, a sustainable small group tour company based in San Miguel de Allende, which leads birding adventures all over central and southern Mexico.
 Rodrigo is on a mission to let the people know that Mexico is a mega-diverse country that holds more than 10% of all the birds of the world and helping Mexico stand out in the world map of birding destinations.